BrianMitchL/brianm.me/about.md

 ### Hobbies

 * Hackintosh running the latest version of macOS and Windows
-* Fedora based file and media server
+* Fedora based file and media server running Plex, samba, and netatalk
 * CentOS 7 VPS running [weatherBots](https://github.com/BrianMitchL/weatherBot) via Docker
 * Jailbroke iPhone and iPad from iOS 4.3 - iOS 8.4
 * Alpine skiing (since 2005)
 * Theatrical and live performance lighting (since 2003!)
-* Listening to or occasionally producing electronic, trap, or hip-hop music (see my [SoundCloud](https://soundcloud.com/bman4789 "Brian Mitchell on SoundCloud") for more)
+* Listening to or (occasionally) producing electronic, trap, or hip-hop music (see my [SoundCloud](https://soundcloud.com/bman4789 "Brian Mitchell on SoundCloud") for more)
+* Watching science-fiction TV shows and movies
+* Learning/speaking Danish

 ### Experience

 * _Counselor and Technology Support_ (Summer 2016), Concordia Language Villages - Skovsøen, Bemidji, MN.\\
-Responsible for technology, photos, daily blog posts, store management, and counselor for Skovsøen, the Danish language immersion camp, with campers aged 7-18.
+Presented the camp to family and friends of campers through photos and daily blog posts.
+Managed the retail store and acted as a counselor for campers aged 7-18.
 * _CarlHacks 2016_ (April 8-10 2016), Carleton College, Northfield, MN.\\
 36 hour hackathon where I worked with [Zach Litzinger](http://www.litzin.gr) to start an iOS application in Swift.
 For more info, see [here](http://devpost.com/software/bpm).
 * _Intern - IT_ (Summer 2015, internship), C.H.
 Robinson, Eden Prairie, MN.\\